 February 19, 2013

 DANVILLE, Pa.
-(AP) - A Pennsylvania health company says it has gotten a $1 million grant to study possible health impacts of natural gas drilling on the Marcellus shale.
+(AP) - A Pennsylvania health company says it has gotten a $1 million grant to study possible health impacts of natural gas drilling, or fracking, on the Marcellus shale.

 Geisinger Health System says the Degenstein Foundation has awarded the money to help underwrite what it called a "large-scale, scientifically rigorous assessment" of the issue.